Responsible solutions

 CO2 battery by Energy Dome

-The first CO2 battery in the world developed by Energy Dome, enters the US market.
-The battery can store huge amounts of energy from renewable sources such as wind and solar by using condensed CO2.
+The first CO2 battery in the world developed by an Italian start-up, Energy Dome, enters the US market.

 Lab-grown blood on its first clinical trial